basnijholt/unidep/README.md

     { conda = "cuda-toolkit =11.8:linux64" }         # Use platform selectors by appending `:linux64`
 ]
 local_dependencies = [
-    "../other-project-using-unidep", # include other projects that use unidep "../common-requirements.yaml"    # include other requirements.yaml files ]
+    "../other-project-using-unidep",   # include other projects that use unidep "../common-requirements.yaml"      # include other requirements.yaml files
+    "../project-not-managed-by-unidep" # 🚨 Skips its dependencies!
+]
 platforms = [ # (Optional) specify platforms that are supported (used in conda-lock)
     "linux-64",